tno-terminology-design/tev2-specifications/docs/spec-tools/13-mrg-import.md

 ## Processing, Errors and Warnings

 The [MRG importer](@) starts by reading its command-line and configuration file.
 If the command-line has a key that is also found in the configuration file, the command-line key-value pair takes precedence.
 The resulting set of key-value pairs is tested for proper syntax and validity.
 Every improper syntax and every invalidity found will be logged.
 Improper syntax may be e.g. an invalid [globpattern](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax).
-Invalidities include non-existing directories or files, lack of write-permissions where needed, etc.
+Invalid conditions include non-existing directories or files, lack of write-permissions where needed, etc.

 Then, the [MRG importer](@) reads the [SAF](@) of the [scope](@) from which the [MRG importer](@) is called.
 We will use the following names for values that are in the [SAF](@):